The connection between MS and nausea

 Symptoms of multiple sclerosis (MS) are caused by lesions within the central nervous system.
-The location of the lesions determines the specific symptoms of an individual patient.
-Nausea is one of a wide variety of potential symptoms, but it’s not among the most common.
+The location of the lesions determines the specific symptoms that an individual may experience.
+Nausea is one of a wide variety of potential symptoms of MS, but it’s not among the most common.

 Nausea can be a direct symptom of MS or an offshoot of another symptom.
-Also, some of the medications used to treat specific symptoms can cause nausea.
+Also, some of the medications used to treat specific symptoms of MS can cause nausea.
+Let’s take a closer look.

 Vertigo isn’t the same thing as dizziness.
 It’s the false feeling that your surroundings are moving rapidly or spinning like an amusement park ride.
 Despite knowing that the room really isn’t spinning, vertigo can be quite unsettling and leave you feeling ill.

 When vertigo occurs, find a comfortable place to sit and keep still.
 Avoid sudden movements and bright lights.
-Don’t try to read.
+Also avoid reading.
 The nausea will probably subside when the sensation of spinning stops.
-Over-the-counter anti-motion sickness medication may be able to help.
+Over-the-counter anti-motion sickness medication may help.

 If vertigo and associated nausea become an ongoing problem, consult your doctor.
 Some prescription-strength medications may be able to get your vertigo under control.
 In extreme cases, vertigo can be treated with corticosteroids.

-Report nausea and other side effects from your medications to your doctor.
+Also, if you experience side effects like nausea from your medications, make sure you bring this up to your doctor.
 A change in medication may be all you need to get back on track.